YueLiPicasso/intro_ocaml/yue_eucpp/test/README.md

 8|  | _ -> "failed\n"
 ```

 On the one hand, it is good to have a type error here because it gives confidence over type-safty of monadic reifiers.
 On the other hand, the error message is _not_ quickly comprehensible, inspiring the question "How is this invalid list rejected by the type checker?".
-To answer this question is to understand the error message, and vice versa.
+To answer this question is to understand the error message.

 It turned out that a thorough (and manual) type analysis not only converges at the error message returned by the type-checker, but also inspires further discussion on several interesting aspects of the code: